 Where we get this information from

-The Food Standards Agency obtains this information either from individuals themselves or from third parties such as other public bodies and local authorities, both in the UK and Internationally, or through our risk monitoring and evaluation processes in accordance with broad powers provided by the Food Standards Act 1999.
+The Food Standards Agency obtains this information either from individuals themselves, from third parties such as other public bodies and local authorities, both in the UK and Internationally, or through our risk monitoring and evaluation processes in accordance with broad powers provided by the Food Standards Act 1999.

 We will collect whatever information is necessary in the course of these investigations for our Public Task.
 We do this in line with our statutory obligations under food hygiene, food safety and animal welfare legislation, for reasons of substantial public interest and under the authority of schedule 7 of the Data Protection Act 2018.

 What we do with it